January 9, May 10, September 9

 A leader in grace is patient and is growing in patience.
 Their leadership has at its heart the space required for the conversion of all community members.
-Their touch is light, their presence significant, and their firmness is full of real compassion: one that cannot repress mercy.
+Their touch is light, their presence significant, and their firmness is full of a compassion that cannot repress mercy.

 Relationship means being open to another point of view.
 It follows that others will do things differently and not to our timetable.
 However, community and humanity cannot grow if there is no opportunity for unique expression.
 With this opportunity comes growth in a respect for the whole life of others – even if what they do or what they might ask of us makes no immediate sense.
 Sense comes as we negotiate, as we give and take together.
 And at times we defer to the deeper wisdom that leadership has; then we grow in something that we did not know of.

 And so community is also the chance to mature in self-leadership.
 This could be called the development of our ‘inner abbot’.
-This ‘inner abbot’ is the permeation of our mind with Christ, the Christ-self, the ‘Christ in me as me’.
-This permeation happens as we live that death to the wants of boasting, control, and survival in isolation.
+This ‘inner abbot’ is the permeation of our mind with Christ, the Christ-self.
+This permeation happens as we live that death to the wants of boasting, control, and survival.